Karma-vibhanga, Deeds and their Results

 103. Wholesome Deeds lead to Rebirth in the Sense Heavens

 The deed on the far right appears to be twofold: one monk is sat in a pavilion teaching three of his students, and two men are distributing alms to the poor.

 The result is rebirth in a vimāna or celestial palace in heaven.
-What I take is meant to portray a vimāna looks very much like a temple as we see on other reliefs, and there may have been thought to be a correlation between the two.
+What seems to be a portrait of a vimāna looks very much like a temple, as we see on other reliefs, and there may have been thought to be a correlation between the two.
 A temple being a heavenly mansion on earth.

 Rebirth in Heavenly Form Worlds

 Herein, what is the deed that leads to rebirth in the heavenly form worlds?
 It is said: The fully attained four concentrations, and from that, full excellence in the ten wholesome deeds.

 104. Complete Concentration leads to Rebirth in the Form Worlds